Year of the Frog Campaign Perth Children’s Hospital (PCH) have launched the Year of the Frog campaign and we are excited to be part of…

 What you eat plays a big role in the management of your CF. Body weight can be linked to lung function and overall health.

 Having CF means you will be on lots of different medications.
 Common medications include enzymes, bronchodilators, mucolytics, antibiotics, anti-inflammatories, salt and vitamins.
 These medications may be taken orally, intravenously, inhaled through a nebuliser or other inhalation devices.
 It can be overwhelming at times, and difficult to stay on top of the required treatments.
-Check out our factsheets for more information:

-Infection Prevention and Control
+Infection Prevention & Control

 People with CF are at greater risk of getting lung infections than those who don’t have CF. That’s because the thick, sticky mucus builds up in the lungs, making a perfect environment for germs to breed.
 Good hand hygiene, avoiding people who are unwell and avoiding others with CF can help minimise the chance of picking up germs.

 See our factsheets for detailed information about how germs can affect those with CF and how to minimise risk.

 CFWA can offer the following hospital support services: